-Researchers have developed artificial intelligence technology that brings together imaging, processing, machine learning, and memory in one electronic chip, powered by light.
-The prototype shrinks artificial intelligence technology by imitating the way that the human brain processes visual information.
+Researchers have developed artificial intelligence technology that combines imaging, processing, machine learning, and memory in a single light-powered electronic chip.
+The prototype reduces the size of artificial intelligence technology by mimicking how the human brain processes visual information.

-The nanoscale advance combines the core software needed to drive artificial intelligence with image-capturing hardware in a single electronic chip (device).
-With further development, the light-driven prototype could enable smarter and smaller autonomous technologies like drones and robotics, plus smart wearables and bionic implants like artificial retinas.
+The nanoscale advancement combines the core software required to drive artificial intelligence with image-capturing hardware (device) in a single electronic chip.
+The light-driven prototype, with further development, could enable smarter and smaller autonomous technologies such as drones and robotics, smart wearables, and bionic implants such as artificial retinas.

-The technology radically boosts efficiency and accuracy by bringing multiple components and functionalities into a single platform.
-It’s getting us closer to an all-in-one AI device inspired by nature’s greatest computing innovation – the human brain.
-The researchers aim to replicate a core feature of how the brain learns, through imprinting vision as memory.
-The prototype – electronic chip – they’ve developed is a major leap forward towards neurorobotics, better technologies for human-machine interaction, and scalable bionic systems.
+By combining multiple components and functionalities into a single platform, the technology significantly improves efficiency and accuracy.
+It brings us closer to an all-in-one AI device inspired by nature’s greatest computing innovation, the human brain.
+The researchers hope to replicate a key aspect of how the brain learns by imprinting vision as memory.
+The prototype – an electronic chip – they’ve created represents a significant step forward in neurorobotics, better technologies for human-machine interaction, and scalable bionic systems.

 The new prototype aims to combine electronic hardware and intelligence for quick on-site decisions.